-Your organization’s email newsletter is an incredibly valuable way to consistently engage your members.
+Your organization’s member engagement newsletter is an incredibly valuable way to consistently engage your community.
 It’s also an effective way to show them how you stay ahead of the important topics and news in your industry.
 It also provides an opportunity to associate your organization’s brand with cutting-edge information in your space.

 However, most organizations aren’t taking full advantage of this useful communication tool.
 So read on to explore 15 ways you can take your email newsletter to the next level.